aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Abomihoney.md

 # `Abomihoney`

+## Assumptions
+It is assumed that this enemy gets loaded with an [onhitaction](../../Actors%20states/Enemy%20features.md#onhitaction) of 3 so this enemy's `hitaction` logic works.

 ## `data` usage
 During the action, if `data` is null or empty, it's initialised to be 1 element with a starting value of 0.
 An unitialised value is possible, but it will be treated the same was as if it was 0.